Observational Signatures of Rotating Ay\'{o}n-Beato-Garc\'{i}a Black Holes: Shadows, Accretion Disks and Images: Introduction

 Beyond spectral signatures, the spatial morphology of black hole images—shaped by gravitational lensing of accretion emission—offers another critical test of strong-field gravity.
 While spherically symmetric accretion yields a simple shadow \cite{Narayan:2019imo}, the inclusion of a geometrically thin accretion disk reveals a bright ring structure surrounding the shadow, as demonstrated in the context of Schwarzschild spacetime \cite{Gralla:2019xty}.
 This framework has since been extended to static black holes and wormhole geometries in a variety of modified gravity theories \cite{Konoplya:2021slg,Chowdhuri:2020ipb,Tsukamoto:2014tja,Cunha:2015yba,He:2022yse,Zhang:2024jrw,Gan:2021xdl}.
 For rotating spacetimes, the interplay of spin, external magnetic fields, and observer inclination has been shown to produce complex, multiringed images \cite{Hou:2022eev}.
 Similar analyses in alternative rotating black hole backgrounds further confirm that deviations from the Kerr metric manifest as characteristic distortions in the observed image, providing robust diagnostics for testing General Relativity \cite{Meng:2025ivb}.

 A compelling strategy for resolving spacetime singularities while preserving physical energy conditions is the coupling of gravity to nonlinear electrodynamics (NLED).
 First proposed by Born and Infeld to eliminate the infinite self-energy of point charges \cite{Born:1934gh}, NLED has since evolved into a versatile framework with deep connections to cosmology \cite{DeLorenci:2002mi,Novello:2003kh,Mignani:2016fwz} and string theory \cite{Seiberg:1999vs,Fradkin:1985qd}.
-Within this context, the Ayón-Beato–García (ABG) black hole emerged as a seminal example of a regular, electrically charged solution satisfying the weak energy condition \cite{Ayon-Beato:1998hmi}.
+Within this context, the Ay\'on-Beato--Garc\'{\i}a (ABG) black hole emerged as a seminal example of a regular, electrically charged solution satisfying the weak energy condition \cite{Ayon-Beato:1998hmi}.
+In our previous work, we investigated the shadow and thin accretion disk around the static ABG black hole coupled with a cloud of strings \cite{Cai:2025pan}.
 Its rotating counterpart was later constructed using the modified Newman–Janis algorithm \cite{Azreg-Ainou:2014pra}.
 In this paper, we compute the shadow silhouette, thermal spectrum from a Novikov–Thorne accretion disk, and synthetic observational images of this rotating ABG spacetime.
-By comparing these predictions with the Event Horizon Telescope measurements of M87 $ ^{*} $ and Sgr A $ ^{*} $ , we derive robust bounds on the NLED charge parameter, offering a direct observational test of singularity-free black hole models.
+By comparing these predictions with the Event Horizon Telescope measurements of M87$^{*}$ and Sgr A$^{*}$, we obtain indicative estimates of the NLED charge parameter within a purely geometric treatment of photon propagation; this assumption is discussed in Sec.~\ref{section2}.
+Compared with previous studies of rotating regular black holes, the main new ingredients of the present work are: (i) a systematic imaging study of the rotating ABG spacetime, in which the emitting region of the optically thin disk model extends down to the event horizon and includes the plunging flow inside the ISCO; (ii) redshift maps of both the direct and the lensed images for prograde and retrograde flows; and (iii) a shadow-based comparison with both M87$^{*}$ and Sgr A$^{*}$, presented together with a critical assessment of the underlying assumptions and of the resulting bounds.

 The structure of the paper is as follows.
-The rotating Ay\'{o}n-Beato-Garc\'{i}a black hole, along with its event horizon and shadow, is analyzed in Sec. \ref{section2}.
-The radiative properties of thin accretion disks—including energy flux, radiation temperature, and spectral energy distribution—are examined in Sec. \ref{section3}.
-Observational images produced by illumination from celestial sources are computed in Sec. \ref{section4}.
-Constraints on the model parameters are derived in Sec. \ref{section5} through comparison of theoretical shadow sizes with EHT observations of M87$^{*}$ and Sgr A$^{*}$.
-A summary of the results and their implications is provided in Sec. \ref{section6}.
+The rotating Ay\'on-Beato--Garc\'{\i}a black hole, along with its event horizon and shadow, is analyzed in Sec.~\ref{section2}.
+The radiative properties of thin accretion disks—including energy flux, radiation temperature, and spectral energy distribution—are examined in Sec.~\ref{section3}.
+Observational images of the black hole illuminated by a thin accretion disk are computed in Sec.~\ref{section4}.
+Constraints on the model parameters are derived in Sec.~\ref{section5} through comparison of theoretical shadow sizes with EHT observations of M87$^{*}$ and Sgr A$^{*}$.
+A summary of the results and their implications is provided in Sec.~\ref{section6}.